Tiger of the Seven Seas

 La tigre dei sette mari, internationally released as Tiger of the Seven Seas, is a 1962 Italian adventure film directed by Luigi Capuano.

 It was a sequel to Queen of the Pirates.

 Plot

-Consuelo is the daughter of the famous pirate nicknamed the Tiger.
+Consuelo is the daughter of a famous pirate nicknamed the Tiger.
 When he feels tired and decides to leave the command of the ship, he chooses to give it to the winner of a challenge among his men, but unexpectedly, Consuelo wins.
-The same night Tiger is killed, William is charged with the killing and is sentenced to death.
+The same night Tiger is killed.

+William is charged with the killing and is due to be executed, but before the sentence could be carried out, the Spaniards of Grand Duke Inigo arrive.

-But before the sentence could be executed, the Spaniards of Grand Duke Inigo arrives.
-Consuelo and William escape, and after an initial distrust between the two, they come together after discovering that William was falsely blamed to take revenge on the traitor and recover the treasure of the Tiger.
+Consuelo and William escape.
+At first they don't trust each other but Consuelo discovers that William was falsely blamed; they take revenge on the traitor and recover Tiger's treasure.